PS5 restock update: How to find inventory at Amazon, Best Buy, GameStop, Target, Newegg

-Even five months after its launch, Sony's PS5 continues to sell out within minutes anytime it comes back into stock.
-The frenzy for this highly coveted console -- which was recently named the fastest-selling gaming console in US history -- isn't just due to high demand from gamers, but also a global chip shortage that's affecting all kinds of tech.
-Jim Ryan, CEO of Sony Interactive Entertainment, spoke with Nikkei on Thursday about what the company is doing to get the PlayStation 5 console in stock.
+Buying a Sony PlayStation 5 lately requires getting no sleep, as evident by the latest PS5 restock at Amazon.
+The online retail giant quietly added more consoles early on Saturday morning.
+Despite the antisocial timing, the PS5 quickly sold out.
+The frenzy for this highly coveted console -- now the fastest-selling gaming console in US history -- isn't just due to high demand from gamers, but also a global chip shortage that's affecting all kinds of tech.

-"Supply under the new coronavirus was very complicated, and we had to limit distribution to online," Ryan told Nikkei, as translated by Video Games Chronicle.
-"The supply and demand for semiconductors is also tight worldwide.
-We are asking our suppliers to allow us to increase production, which will flow into the market this year."

 While major retailers like Walmart, GameStop, Amazon, Target and Best Buy don't usually give much notice ahead of a restock, your best chance of scoring a PS5 happens when you log on right when inventory drops.
 Even then, nothing is guaranteed, but there are ways to improve your chances.

-First tip: Don't wait until you hear a new stock alert about a PS5 inventory drop.
+First tip: Don't wait until you see an alert for a PS5 inventory drop.
 Check the links at major retailers for stock updates daily or even multiple times a day.
 (We've got them all lined up below.)
 If you do happen upon some PS5 availability, go all in with as many browsers and devices as possible.
 On a desktop, for example, open the retailer's page in Chrome, Firefox and Edge.
 Then do the same on your phone and tablet.
 The more devices and browsers, the better.
 It's like with lottery tickets: The more you have, the better your chances of winning.

 The PS5 is available in two versions: There's a $500 model with a Blu-ray drive and an otherwise identical $400 digital-only version with no disc slot.
 At this point, people are happy to get their hands on either one, but if you don't have a library of optical discs -- for Blu-ray movies, used games or old PS4 games -- CNET recommends that you go with the $400 version.